baobabsoluciones/cornflow/docs/source/deploy/problems.rst

 Problem: Openldap docker container don´t start

-    Error: Can´t parse ldif entry on line 1
+    Error: Can't parse ldif entry on line 1

-    Possible solution: Some entry on *.ldif file has not properly defined and slapd can´t start and populate the ldap server
+    Possible solution: Some entry on ``*.ldif`` file has not properly defined and slapd can't start and populate the ldap server

 Problem: Openldap does not show entries from ldif file